TPC-DS-OBT Benchmark

 Query Adaptations

-TPC-DS-OBT rewrites the standard 99 TPC-DS queries to work with the flat schema:
+TPC-DS-OBT provides 89 of the standard 99 TPC-DS queries rewritten to work with the flat schema.
+10 queries are excluded because they cannot be expressed against a single denormalized fact:

 Example: Query 1